-- Sales growth was led by abrasives, automotive and aerospace, and industrial adhesives and tapes. - The automotive OEM business sales growth continues to outpace global auto builds. - Automotive aftermarket sales declined, as products and solutions for retail car care was more than offset by softer demand with auto body shops.
+- Sales growth increased in abrasives, separation and purification, automotive and aerospace, advanced materials, and industrial adhesives and tapes. - Automotive aftermarket sales were flat, as products and solutions for retail car care was offset by softer demand with auto body shops.